GunnarKarlsson/WallpaperPatternsApp/README.md

 ## Features

 - Browse patterns from colourlovers.com and set one as wallpaper
-- Browse colours from COLOURlovers and set one as wallpaper
 - Save colours or patterns as favourites

 ![Screenshots](screenShots.png)